Frequently Asked Questions

 You’ll receive an emailed confirmation and tracking information once it is shipped.

-At the moment we can only ship to America and Canada, we do not offer international shipping, mainly due to technical difficulties with our shipping account which we are in the process of fixing.
+At the moment we can only ship to Canada and the states, we do not offer international shipping, mainly due to technical difficulties with our shipping account which we are in the process of fixing.
 If you are from another country and would like to receive one of the products from the shop, please email the apothecary and we’ll see what we can do.

 Returns and Exchanges